 - Nicotrol oral and nasal inhalers

 Members may receive up to two, 12-week courses of treatment per calendar year (up to 168 days of treatment) with no lifetime maximum.
 A licensed clinician is required to write a prescription to get any tobacco cessation products at no cost, including over-the-counter aids.
-Simply present your prescription and your Caremark card at the pharmacy counter (not at the check-out registers) to fill at $0 copay.
-The plan only covers generic over-the-counter tobacco cessation products (not brand names).
+Simply present your prescription and your CVS Caremark card at the pharmacy counter to fill at $0 copay.
+The plan only covers generic over-the-counter tobacco cessation products.

-- Second Level Appeal — if the member's first level appeal is denied, the member or their authorized representative may choose to request that Caremark review the case and make a determination as to whether the drug is medically necessary for the member's treatment.
-Caremark will review the case and any additional clinical information provided by the member's physician to make this determination.
-If this appeal is not approved, the member will receive a letter explaining the decision and providing information about how to request an external review of their case from an independent review organization (IRO).
+- Second Level Appeal — If the member's first level appeal is denied, the member or their authorized representative may choose to request that CVS Caremark review the case and determine whether the drug is medically necessary for the member's treatment.
+CVS Caremark will review the case and any additional clinical information provided by the member's physician to make this determination.
+If this appeal is not approved, the member will receive a letter explaining the decision and providing information about how to request an external review of their case from an independent review organization.

-- External Review — if the member's second level internal appeal is denied, the member or their authorized representative may choose to request that an IRO review the case and make a final determination.
-The IRO will communicate their decision to the member.
-This decision will be final and binding on the member, the plan and Caremark.
+- External Review — If the member's second level internal appeal is denied, the member or their authorized representative may choose to request that an independent review organization review the case and make a final determination.
+The independent review organization will communicate their decision to the member.
+This decision will be final and binding on the member, the plan and CVS Caremark.